-Common types of door locks include:
+Common types of door locks are:

 Lock sets These locks have the locking mechanism within the handle or knob and are easy to fit and operate.
-They can be opened from the one side with a key and locked on the other side using a locking button in the handle.
-These locks are easily forced, so when fitted to exterior doors they should be used in combination with an additional security measure such as a rim dead lock Rim dead locks Rim dead locks are fitted to the inside of exterior doors and are usually lockable from both sides.
+They can be opened from one side with a key and locked on the other side using a locking button in the handle.
+These locks are easily forced.
+If fitted to exterior doors they should be used with an additional security measure such as a rim dead lock.
+Rim dead locks Rim dead locks are fitted to the inside of exterior doors and are usually lockable from both sides.
 These locks provide an additional level of protection from intruders.
-Mortice locks A mortice lock is one which requires the body of the lock to be fitted to the inside of a door or piece of furniture and is generally found in doors in older buildings.
+Mortice locks A mortice lock is one which requires the body of the lock to be fitted to the inside of a door or piece of furniture and is generally found in older buildings.
 It can be unlocked from both the inside and outside of the door by using a key to retract the bolt from a hole in the door frame.
-Dead lock A deadlock may be either single cylinder or double cylinder.
-Turning the key or snib will move the bolt in and out of the lock.
-A single cylinder deadlock can be opened with a key from the outside of the door and operated by a twist knob on the inside.
-Double cylinder deadlocks need a key on both sides to open the door and does away with the twist knob.
-This prevents an intruder, after forced entry through a window, being able to unlock the door using the twist knob to remove valuable possessions.